Find a Welding School Near You

 - Military bases

 Although more than 30 different welding processes currently exist, most welders learn and specialize in only some of them.
-Deciding which specialties to go with often depends on the industries you want to be part of and the types of projects you want to work on.
+Deciding which specialties to learn often depends on the industries you want to be part of and the types of projects you want to work on.

-Most people who attend a trade school for welding get to learn skills for multiple processes.
+Most people who attend a welding trade school get to learn skills for multiple processes.
 For example, they typically learn about the most common types of arc welding (used in many construction and industrial applications) as well as oxyacetylene welding (used primarily for repair and maintenance jobs).
+Plus, trades training can make it much easier to obtain welding certification near you.

-Other processes, such as many types of resistance and solid-state welding, are often for highly specialized applications in advanced manufacturing for products like automobiles, airplanes, and space vehicles.
+Other processes, such as many types of resistance and solid-state welding, are often for highly specialized advanced manufacturing applications for products like automobiles, airplanes, and space vehicles.

-Some of the most popular areas of specialization include:
+Some of the most popular areas of welding specialization include:

 GMAW (gas metal arc welding): Also known as MIG (metal inert gas) or MAG (metal active gas) welding for its two subtypes, this process involves feeding a consumable stick electrode through a welding gun and using gas to shield the weld area from water vapor and oxygen.
 An electrical current creates an arc, which melts the electrode, fills the weld joint, and bonds the metal pieces together (usually steel or aluminum).
 The process is prevalent in shipbuilding and automotive fabrication.